-That risk turned out spectacularly well for Leak, but his later attempt to join the NBA — a lifelong dream — spectacularly failed.
-The experience sparked his USA Today’s best-selling book and the documentary Chasing Failure: How Falling Short Sets You Up for Success and set in motion Leak’s career as leadership expert, coach, and motivational speaker.
-He now speaks to groups around the country about how to see failures as nothing to be ashamed of, but opportunities to learn and grow instead.
+The story is about his attempt to join the NBA as a player.
+His lifelong dream didn’t come true, but sparked his USA Today’s best-selling book and the documentary Chasing Failure: How Falling Short Sets You Up for Success and set in motion Leak’s career as leadership expert, coach, and motivational speaker.
+He now gives talks around the country about how to see failures as nothing to be ashamed of, but opportunities to learn and grow instead.

 “There are always going to be flaws in something, and I know we want this flawless experience,” he continued, “and on some level we have to silence the inner critic.
 I think what our clients have to know [is that] we’re doing our best.
 And sometimes people make mistakes. … People think, ‘Oh, I have to protect my image and nobody can see me flawed.’
 But I’ve learned that the more that I share my failures, the more that I share my setbacks, people actually gravitate toward it more.”

-Leak shared a glimpse into what EduCon participants can expect from his session in June.
+Leak shared a glimpse into what EduCon participants can expect from his Main Stage session.
 Here’s an excerpt of our conversation.

 How did the pandemic influence the writing of your fifth edition of the book and your philosophy in general?